NoeSAFFAF/atac_project2021/readme.md

 Crawl into the Dungeon is an interactive dungeon defined with a linked data environment and hosted by a linked data platform (Apache Jena Fuseki)
 It uses the LinkedDataFuSpider artifact to make CRUD requests and fetch resources over a custom dungeon environment like rooms, doors and items.

-To have a good understanding on what the Crawl into the Dungeon project is about, read the PDF presentation file located on the root project
+To have a good understanding on what the Crawl into the Dungeon project is about, read the PDF presentation file located on the root project.

 ## Getting started